Sterling set for second week of gains versus dollar - Up News Info

 LONDON — Sterling was on track for a second week of gains against the dollar on Friday, consolidating above $1.40 as the U.S. currency took a breather from a recent rally.

-The pound is up 1.8% against the dollar since the start of May, aided by a more hawkish Bank of England which has begun tapering asset purchases, as well as Britain’s vaccination drive that has enabled a gradual reopening of the economy.
+The pound is up 1.8% against the dollar since the start of May and is the second best performing G10 currency against the dollar year-to-date, aided by a more hawkish Bank of England, which has begun tapering asset purchases, and by Britain’s vaccination drive that has enabled a gradual reopening of the economy.

 Britain will adapt its vaccine rollout to protect people more quickly in areas where a coronavirus variant first detected in India has emerged, the vaccine minister said on Friday.